KU Law Traditions

 Diversity in Law Banquet

-The Diversity in Law Banquet is one of the most important fundraising events for the Minority Scholarship Fund.
-Students, faculty, alumni and friends celebrate the many contributions made to legal education and the legal profession by people of color.
-A keynote speaker — usually from the ranks of KU Law's diverse alumni — provides a message at the banquet.
+The Diversity in Law Banquet is an annual fundraiser for the Diversity Scholarship Fund.
+Students, faculty and alumni celebrate the many contributions diverse communities make to the legal profession.
+A keynote speaker — usually from the ranks of KU Law's diverse alumni — delivers an address at the banquet.

 Each fall, first-year law students participate in the Barber Emerson Bluebook Relays.
 The competition, sponsored by a Lawrence law firm, tests legal research skills learned in the Lawyering program.
 Working in teams, students locate references in the library and write the citation in correct Bluebook format.
 The point system rewards speed, accuracy and citation skills.